cdev-framework/cdev-website/content/docs/examples/queue.md

 # Message Queues
 {{<header_divider>}}

-Message Queue that allows for events to be transmitted
+`Message Queueing` is an archetecture technique for asynchronous communication across independent applications or services.
+There are many benefits to using message queues, for more information on message queues you can checkout [this article by IBM](https://www.ibm.com/cloud/learn/message-queues).
+This example will show you how to create and integrate a message queue that allows for events to be transmitted.

 {{<break 1>}}
 ### Basic Queue